jwl-7/c0de_gr1nd/python_explanations/int_as_array_multiply.md

 4. 123 &plus; 2460 &plus; 36900 = 39483

 ## Code Dissection - remove_leading_zeroes
-1. Define the two variables _i_ for iterating through the number and length to hold the size of the number
+1. Define variables to iterate through the number and to hold the size of the number
     ```python
     i = 0
     length = len(num) - 1